MarcellGranat/TDK/README.md

 install.packages("quarto")
 ```

 2. Activate this template from the terminal.
-In Rstudio: open terminal the terminal & type:
+In Rstudio: open the terminal & type:

 ```
-quarto use template MarcellGranat/TDK
+quarto install extension MarcellGranat/TDK
 ```

 3. Open a new .qmd file (file \> new file \> Quarto Document)